CyberBrayan/resultado-prueba-crehana/README.md

 ## Tests

+### 1. Security: Configure postman to perform the query with basic authentication.
+Put the credentials of the super user

-### 1. To perform a test we need to open Post Man and place the following url: http://localhost:8000/create_event/
+### 2. To perform a test we need to open Post Man and place the following url: http://localhost:8000/create_event/

-### 2. Select the POST method and send the following JSON
+### 3. Select the POST method and send the following JSON

 ```
 {